kewlamogh/BobAssistant/README.md

 ## Inspiration
 Cortana and Google Home
 ## How to use
 See that little black text-prompt on the top-center of the screen?
 That is the command line, where you enter Bob's commands.
 [Bob isn't voice commanded or GUI].
-To get more commands type `bob-cmds` in the command line prompt.
-A list of the commands are:
+The list of the commands is:
 1. datetime| one of the first commands for Bob :)
 2. clear| clear console
 3. bing <query>| bing searchs <query> and opens the results in a new tab